Owlet7/wadsmoosh/README.md

 ## Recommended WADs

-WadFusion will work with most versions of the supported WADs, but in order to generate a "best" version of `doom_fusion.ipk3`, it is recommended to use the following versions:
+WadFusion will work with most versions of the supported WADs, but in order to generate a "best" version of `doom_fusion.ipk3`, it is recommended to use the following versions ([Master Levels Rejects](#master-levels-rejects) listed separately):

 | WAD                       | WAD file                | MD5 hash code                      | Where to get                                                                                                                     |
 | :------------------------ | :---------------------- | :--------------------------------- | :------------------------------------------------------------------------------------------------------------------------------- |